NdV66/character-maker/README.md

 # Getting Started with Character Maker

 #### Why?
-Because I want to have a simple example with RxJS where I'm able to learn new topics :)
+Because I want to have a simple example with RxJS and SOLID where I'm able to learn new topics :)

 ## How to: run locally
 - Node.js (>= 16) is installed